The Postpartum Psychosis Project

 There is a lot we don't know about postpartum psychosis (PP).
 Aside from a history of bipolar disorder or psychotic illness, researchers have yet to uncover many risk factors that can help us to identify women at high risk before they deliver.
 The causes, symptoms patterns, and prognosis of PP are not well understood.
 Because women whose mothers and sisters have had it are much more likely to experience PP, genetics seem to play an important role in shaping risk for this disorder.
 The primary goals of our study are to describe the risk factors of PP and to examine how genes affect risk of this disorder.

-If you have experienced a psychotic episode within 6 months of giving birth in the past 10 years and are over 18, you could help us understand this rare illness.
+If you have experienced a psychotic episode within 6 months of giving birth in the past 10 years and are over 18, you could help us understand this illness.

 What we are studying

-MGHP3 is studying the genetics of PP, a rare but very serious condition occurring in approximately 1-2 in 1000 new mothers.
+MGHP3 is studying the genetics of PP, a less common but very serious condition occurring in approximately 1-2 in 1000 new mothers.
 PP is associated with extreme delirium-like behavior, delusions, hallucinations, and an increased risk of suicide and infanticide.
 We want to understand possible genetic factors which may contribute to a woman's risk for the disease.

 Why it is important